 I went through a leading City law firm after a Cambridge law degree, so I know a fair bit about how that feels.
 It’s just not good enough.

-So, at Vardags, we’ve spent several years working with the Law Society and BPP, the leading education provider, honing an alternative mechanism, a proper Graduate Training Programme, so the best candidates can work, get paid a full salary, learn how to be a top litigator by working on the best family law cases in the land, and get the academic element of their qualifications from the leading institutions.
+So, at Vardags, we’ve spent several years working with the Law Society and BPP, the leading education provider, honing an alternative mechanism, a proper Graduate Training Programme, so the best candidates can work, get paid a full salary, learn how to be a top litigator by working on the most interesting, big-money cases in the land, and get the academic element of their qualifications from the leading institutions.
 This builds up to qualifying in full at Vardags as a Solicitor of the Supreme Court of England & Wales in a far shorter time than they would have done by the old route.
 And their days are weighted on getting parents back in touch with their children or fathoming and sharing out some of the biggest fortunes in the world, not on lectures.

 We are, to our knowledge, the only firm currently providing this opportunity.

 How it works is you start straight away on graduation with us.
 We pay you a full salary and finance your fees at BPP to do the GDL and/or LPC and we release you one day a week to attend your courses.
 If you’re a law graduate, you should be fully qualified in two years (as opposed to three by the conventional route).
 If you’re a non-law graduate you should do it in 3 ½ as opposed to 4.
 Those years are spent as a properly earning young professional, learning a genuine skill and having the excitement of working on leading cases day-to-day.
-According to leaders in the family law Bar, our newly qualified solicitors start out at about the level that solicitors in other firms only reach after a couple of years.
+According to leaders in the Bar, our newly qualified solicitors start out at about the level that solicitors in other firms only reach after a couple of years.

 Our third batch of newly qualified solicitors has just celebrated becoming solicitors by this route.
 And they know that every lawyer we take on has, we believe, the potential to become a Director of Vardags in due course.